 7. Work Remotely – Make Time For Side Hustles

 Not everyone has the opportunity to utilize flexible working or remote working.
 Many people are forced to commute to an office every day.
-If you already work from home, you certainly have a lot more flexibility to plan your day and work.
-If you have some quiet time during the working day, you can work on yourself, your future career, or plant the seeds of a new business (see Start a Sidehustle below).
+If you already work from home, you certainly have much more flexibility to plan your day and work.
+If you have some quiet time during the working day, you can work on yourself and your future career or plant the seeds of a new business (see Start a Sidehustle below).

-If you want to influence your management or HR team to introduce flexible working, then take a look at our article “Benefits of Remote Working for Employers.”
+If you want to influence your management or HR team to introduce flexible working, look at our article “Benefits of Remote Working for Employers.”

 8. Start a Side Hustle